Kenansville in Duplin County, North Carolina — The American South (South Atlantic)

 Marker series.
 This marker is included in the North Carolina Civil War Trails marker series.

 Location.
 34° 57.438′ N, 77° 58.223′ W. Marker is in Kenansville, North Carolina, in Duplin County.
 Marker is at the intersection of Magnolia Extension (State Highway 11) and Mallard Street (State Highway 50), on the left when traveling south on Magnolia Extension.
 Touch for map.
 Marker is in this post office area: Kenansville NC 28349, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 A different marker also named Confederate States Armory (a few steps from this marker); Confederate Armory (a few steps from this marker); Henry L. Stevens, Jr. (approx. 7½ miles away); The War Comes to Warsaw (approx. 7½ miles away); Veteran’s Memorial (approx. 9½ miles away); James Kenan (approx. 10.3 miles away); Duplin Old Courthouse Site (approx. 10.3 miles away); Samson L. Faison (approx. 14½ miles away).
 Touch for a list and map of all markers in Kenansville.

 Categories. • Industry & Commerce • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 19, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 305 times since then.
+This page has been viewed 358 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on September 19, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.